Michelle Akers: International career

 she was awarded the Bronze Ball of the tournament by FIFA.

 Shortly before the 2000 Summer Olympics in Sydney, Australia, Akers retired from the game due to injuries incurred before and during the 1999 FIFA World Cup.
 She was the U.S. national team's second all-time leading scorer (behind Mia Hamm) with 105 goals, 37 assists and 247 points.

 Coaching career

 On January 19, 2022, the Orlando Pride announced Akers as an assistant coach for the 2022 season, serving under head coach Amanda Cromwell.
 She also served in a player development and mentorship role, and assisted with community outreach.

 Personal life

 From 1990 to 1994, she was married and was known as Michelle Akers-Stahl.
 Later she married again (2003–2007) and had a son in Orlando, Florida.
-As of 2011, she resided near Atlanta, Georgia, with her son Cody on a small farm doing horse rescue and animal welfare work.
+She has had several horses since 1996 and runs a horse rescue ranch on 8 acre in Powder Springs, Georgia, with her son Cody.

 Since her retirement from the USWNT in 2000, she has also continued to promote the game of soccer as a spokesperson, advocate, and leader on various platforms.